tkoskimi/helloworld/doc/overview.md

 The global configuration object is passed to the widgets.
 The local configuration files must be in the ./config folder.
 There are three targets dev, test and prod.
 The build system will choose the correct one and place it to ./config folder.

 Each widget must have a version.
-If the construction or the global API of the widget changes, the version must be changed as well.
+If the construction or the global API of the widget changes, the major version must be changed as well.

+#### Integrating the widget to the application
+The check list:

+	* Import widget's scss file in [project]/dev/html/scss/main.scss
+	* Add test cases to [project]/test/html/js/test.html

 <a name="glossary"></a>
 --------